phenigma/linuxmce/src/utilities/linux/window_manager/wmctrl/README.txt

 usage:
 - you need only wmctrl.h and wmctrl.cpp to use in a project
-- main.cpp is just for a test app
+- main.cpp is just for a command-line app